 What are the first steps in preparing my business for sale?

-Start by evaluating how well your business can operate and scale without you.
+Begin by assessing how well your business can operate and scale without your direct involvement.
 Assess where operational dependencies exist—whether in sales, vendor relationships, or decision-making—and begin transferring those responsibilities to systems or capable team members.
 This builds buyer confidence in post-sale continuity and strengthens your position during negotiations.

 Alongside operational readiness, initiate a legal and tax review to identify any unresolved issues.
 This includes reviewing shareholder agreements, updating corporate records, and addressing any contingent liabilities.
 Being proactive in resolving these matters can eliminate deal friction and safeguard valuation.